deno-plc/vite-plugin-deno/README.md

 ## Usage with Preact

-Although `@preact/preset-vite` works when the respective Babel plugins are installed via NPM/Yarn, I do recommend **against** using it.
+Although `@preact/preset-vite` works when the respective Babel plugins are linked via `node_modules`, I do recommend _**against**_ using it.

-With a few lines of configuration you can set up prefresh (the Preact HMR Engine) and use ESBuild for JSX transformation.
+With a only few lines of configuration you can do exactly the same.
+By the way: this speeds up the development server a lot, because it uses ESBuild instead of Babel

-By the way: ESBuild is many times faster than Babel and used by Vite to pre-process all files anyway (even if they were already handled by Babel)

-Just update your Vite config:
+Just update your Vite config to set up prefresh (the Preact HMR Engine) and ESBuild for JSX transformation:

 ```typescript
 import { pluginDeno } from "@deno-plc/vite-plugin-deno";